View all GSoC/JSoC Projects

 Mentors: Dhairya Gandhi.

-Molecular Simulation - Summer of Code
+Molecular Simulation

 Much of science can be explained by the movement and interaction of molecules.
 Molecular dynamics (MD) is a computational technique used to explore these phenomena, from noble gases to biological macromolecules.
 Molly.jl is a pure Julia package for MD, and for the simulation of physical systems more broadly.
-The package is currently under development for research with a focus on proteins and differentiable molecular simulation.
+The package is currently under development with a focus on proteins and differentiable molecular simulation.
 There are a number of ways that the package could be improved:

 Recommended skills: familiarity with computational chemistry, structural bioinformatics or simulating physical systems.